-Summary of savings generated by epoxy flooring blades
+Summary of savings generated by epoxy rotor blades

 DID YOU KNOW?

 Wind energy products account for the largest segment of epoxy applications, using up to 51,400 tonnes of epoxy resins produced by ERC members every year.

 Together with electronics, they account for 69,000 tonnes annually, representing the largest segment of epoxy applications in Europe.

 Today, up to 50% of the wind energy market may be using epoxy resins.
 Companies involved in wind energy activities in the EU account

 for €11.2 billion in turnover and some €4.7 billion in economic output to the European economy per year.